AkashSadhab8/UdemyClone/README.md

 ## License

 The Udemy Clone project is open-source and uses the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.
+Feel free to use, modify, and distribute the code as per the terms of the license.</p>